 Summer 2020 Challenges

-Over the school Summer holidays we’re publishing six challenges for you to carry out in any order and at your own pace.
-Every week we will be bringing you a resource to show you how to do the activity so that you can complete the challenge with us in the order shown in the booklet if you like.
-Alternatively, you can change the order to suit you – the choice is yours!
+Over the school Summer holidays we published six challenges for you to carry out in any order and at your own pace.
+Every week we brought you a resource to show you how to do the activity so that you could complete the challenge with us in the order shown in the booklet if you like.
+Alternatively, you could change the order to suit you – the choice was yours!